bryantran24/slitherlink/README.md

 This project shows that Slitherlink can be modeled as a planning problem, but that the approach does not scale well without optimizations.

-Form the 1×1 and 1×2 solvers, we created a n×n solver that is adjustable to any grid size.
+From the 1×1 and 1×2 solvers, we created a n×n solver that is adjustable to any grid size.

 We also have a solution for Slitherlink without Spectra utilizing a BFS algorithm.
 The algorithm performs faster but is not as generalizable as Spectra.